naivenaive/EasyPubMed/EasyPubMed User Manual.md

 - Medical statistics, bioinformatics, handle medical data using R or Python
 - Chrome extension develop using JavaScript, CSS and HTML

-If you have the same interest, need help in my interest field or have some temporary project like translating  medical material to Chinese, please feel free to contact me.
+**If you have the same interest, need help in my interest field or have some temporary project like translating  medical material to Chinese, please feel free to contact me.**

-##### Contact:
+**Contact**

 - Email: tianzhenwork@outlook.com
 - Zhihu: https://www.zhihu.com/people/naivenaive